puppet-champions/puppet-champions.github.io/about.md

-We provide our Extraordinary Puppeteers additional resources like advisory board participation, travel scholarships for speaking engagements, Puppet sanctioned presentation content, and greater access to our Medium page.
+We provide our Extraordinary Puppeteers additional resources like advisory board participation, travel scholarships for speaking engagements, Puppet sanctioned presentation content, and co-authoring bylines opportunities.

 This tier is available by peer nomination only.